jnunemaker/jnunemaker.github.com/about.md

 ### GitHub Haystack Performance

 Haystack is GitHub's internal exception tracker.
 When bad things happen on GitHub.com, they go to Haystack, which means it is critical during availability events.
 In June of 2014, Haystack was struggling with spikes of 30-40 exceptions a second.
 After a few weeks of performance work, Haystack was handling spikes of 400 exceptions per second on the exact same hardware.
-The tl;dr was dramatically fewer network calls.
+The tl;dr was dramatically fewer network calls (ala [Fewer and Faster](/fewer-and-faster/)).

 ### GitHub Notifications MySQL Cluster Move